What a Realtor Needs from a Home Inspector

 It’s inspectors like this who intentionally have abysmal delivery.
-If you’ve been in the business for any length of time, you recognize it right away with the body language of the buyer.
+If you’ve been in the business for any length of time, you recognize it right away with the buyer’s body language.
 You can feel how uncomfortable they seem.
 The inspector shows the buyer problems discovered but doesn’t explain the severity.
 The buyer immediately assumes the worst.

-This of course is “inspector gruffs” mission.
-From time to time you will even get some drama queens.
-They’ll look at a simple issue but by the expression on their face, you would think exiting the building would be wise.
+This, of course, is an “inspector gruffs” mission.
+From time to time, you will even get some drama queens.
+They’ll look at a simple issue, but you would think exiting the building would be wise by the expression on their face.

 By asking this question, you are forcing the inspector to level with the buyer on whether it’s a major problem or not.

 As mentioned previously, some inspectors make the letters CYA a regular part of their practice.
 The inspection report often is where it gets really magnified.